-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 SERGEY TO GIRLFRIEND: I try to console myself by thinking that if I’m here for a long time, at least I will earn a lot of money.

-SOLDIER: I am finished with the (expletive) army … Maybe I’ll go to Syria one more time so that we can buy an apartment.
+SOLDIER: I am finished with the fucking army … Maybe I’ll go to Syria one more time so that we can buy an apartment.

 No way.